 The instructor can act on a watchlist instance by either contacting the student or resolving the student.
 Clicking the

 contact button on the watchlist instance directs the instructor to a mailto link and moves the instance into the

 resolved tabs are discussed in the next section.
 To perform a "resolve" or "contact" in bulk, an instructor can click on multiple checkboxes and use the buttons located above the watchlist, or the instructor can select all by using the checkbox located above the watchlist.

 An instructor can also hover over the condition tags to view the specific submissions and/or scores that led to the student being identified.

-new tab contains identified students who have not yet been contacted or resolved.
+pending tab contains identified students who have not yet been contacted or resolved.
 The number of

-new instances will appear in a notification badge on the main course page, as shown below.
+pending instances will appear in a notification badge on the main course page, as shown below.

 contacted tab contains all instances for which the instructor has contacted the student.
 Note: this does not mean that the student has been contacted for all associated watchlist instances.

 resolved tab contains all instances that the instructor has marked as resolved.
 Note: this does not mean that the student has been marked as resolved for all associated watchlist instances.

 When an instructor adjusts the student metrics for a course, all instances that were in